frederic-perez/AmE-dictionary/data/idioms.md

 __a balancing act__ A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bird’s eye view__
 __a bit beyond (one’s) ken__ :dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
-__a bit dicey__ Carrying a certain degree of risk or danger; uncertain of a favorable outcome.
+__a bit dicey__ :two: Carrying a certain degree of risk or danger; uncertain of a favorable outcome. _This street looks a bit dicey—I think we should walk another way home._
 __a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
 __a bit of a stretch__ A mild exaggeration beyond the truth or what is likely the case.
 __a bit out of it__ Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._